Android-for-Python/Android-for-Python-Users/README.md

 ## Private Storage

 An app can perform Python file operations (read, write, shutil) on its private storage.
 There are three usable storage location: the app install directory, the app storage directory, and the app cache directory.
+File names must be valid Linux file names.

 No permissions are required to read or write an app's private storage.
 [More on permissions below](#app-permissions).